cfpb/design-system/docs/components/checkboxes.md

 ---
 title: Checkboxes
 permalink: /components/checkboxes
-layout: component
+layout: variation
 collection_name: components
 section: components
 status: Proposed
-intro: "Use checkboxes when the user can select more than one option from a list.
+description: "Use checkboxes when the user can select more than one option from a list.
 Make clear with helper text that this is the case.\n\nMore information can be found at:\n\n* http://cfpb.github.io/design-manual/page-components/form-fields.html#checkboxes\t\n* https://cfpb.github.io/capital-framework/components/cf-forms/#basic-checkboxes"
 variations:
   - variation_code_snippet: |-
       <div class="m-form-field m-form-field__checkbox">